Earth-System-Diagnostics-Standards/EMDS/standards.md

-# Earth System Metrics and Diagnostics Standards
+# Earth System Metrics and Diagnostics Standards (EMDS)

 ## Author list
 Authors are presented in order of last name: